SaurabhJha/SaurabhJha.github.io/_posts/2020-07-21-Implementing-parser-generators.md

   </tbody>
 </table>

-What we realise is *the symbols on the framework stack are exactly those that drive the automaton!* Hence, our automaton framework is an equivalent representation of our above stack framework.
+*The symbols on the framework stack are exactly those that drive the automaton.* Hence, the automaton framework is equivalent to the stack framework.
 And because the automaton is a directed graph, we can use the standard graph data structures and algorithms to implement it.
-We will thus implement our parser using automaton framework.

 Let us try a slightly more complicated example.
 Here is the augmented addition and multiplication grammar.

 <div class="grammar-box">
   <p class="grammar-box-title">Augmented addition and multiplication</p>
-  <p>Start symbol: expr</p>
+  <p>Start symbol: expr'</p>
   $$
   \begin{align*}
     expr' & \rightarrow expr \\